 If you are looking into Laguna Chicabal, and are not sure if you should pay for a tour or go independently, then we here at DIY Travel HQ can assure you that it is an easy day trip from Xela that you can do by yourself.

-Take a colectivo (Q6) from the intersection of 7a Calle and 15 Avenida in Xela and ask to get off at Laguna Chicabal.
+To tackle this Xela hike, take a colectivo (Q6) from the intersection of 7a Calle and 15 Avenida in Xela and ask to get off at Laguna Chicabal.

 The vans will probably read Chile Verde, and be waiting in the opposite direction (south side) of San Martin and Laguna Chicabal.